Distinguishable-particle Glassy Crystal: the simplest molecular model of glass: Glassy characteristics

-Recognizing that in the glass phase, particles hop infrequently, we measure $T_g$ based on particle mean square displacement (MSD), which provides better statistics.
+Recognizing that in the glass phase, particles hop infrequently, we measure $T_g$ based on particle MSD, which provides better statistics.
 When cooling the system from $0.7$ to a low temperature $T_0=0.2$ at a rate $\nu$, we measure the MSD from the particle position ${\bf r}(T)$ at temperature $T$ to the final frozen position ${\bf r}(T_0)$, i.e. MSD = $\langle |{\bf r}(T)-{\bf r}(T_{0})| ^2\rangle$.
-We define $T_{g}$ as the temperature at which on average, all particles have hopped away from their initial positions once, to a neighboring lattice point before becoming frozen, i.e. MSD = $ a_{0}^2/2$. \Fig{fig:Tg}(a) plots $\nu$ against the measured $1/T_g$.
+We define $T_{g}$ as the temperature at which on average, all particles have hopped away from their initial positions once, to a neighboring lattice point before becoming frozen, i.e. MSD = $ a_{0}^2/2$. \Fig{fig:Tg} plots $\nu$ against the measured $1/T_g$.
 The linearity in the semi-log plot shows $\log(\nu) \sim 1/T_g$, consistent with typical glassy characteristics \cite{hodge1994}.
 In particular, it indicates that the present DPGC is a strong glass.

-Concerning equilibrium properties, we have measured the self-intermediate scattering function (SISF) from which the structural relaxation time $\tau$ and the stretching exponent $\beta$ are obtained. \Fig{fig:Tg}(b) show $\tau$ against $1/T$.
-A linear behavior in the semi-log plot again indicates a strong glass.
-The stretching exponent $\beta$ shown in \fig{fig:Tg}(c) is less than 1 and decreases with $1/T$.
-We have also computed the four-point correlation function $\chi_4$ as plotted in \fig{fig:Tg}(d).
-It shows a peak which grows in height as $T$ decreases, a typical feature indicating a growing dynamic heterogeneity.
+The glassy crystal studied shows relaxation behaviors of strong glass due to the choice of an uniform interaction energy distribution $g(V)$.
+A more fragile relaxation is observed under a bi-component form of interaction energy distribution, in agreement with results on the DPLM \cite{lee2020}.
+This is explained in detail in \app{fragile}.